kottoization/ML-Classification-Project/README.md

 # ML-Classification-Project
-ML project focused on classification methods
+ML project focused on classification methods.
+This repo is an academic work at the end of ML course.